RobertoRoos/sawIntuitiveResearchKitWiki/Controller-Boxes.md

 <!--te-->

-# Controller Boxes (MTM, PSM, ECM)
+# da Vinci Classic Active Arm Controllers (MTM, PSM, ECM)

 Each da Vinci arm (MTM, PSM, ECM) is controlled by a single box, shown below.
-A similar controller box is used for the Setup Joint controller.
+A similar controller box is used for the Setup Joint controller (see below).
+The controllers are built around 2 QLA/FPGA stacks.
+They are designed to interface with the da Vinci Classic (first generation) active arms, both on the patient and surgeon's side.
+They provide inputs for the potentiometers and encoders as well as miscellaneous digital IOs (foot pedals, buttons...).
+For motor control they use linear amplifiers with current feedback.
+All controllers come with FireWire interfaces so they can be daisy chained and communicate with a computer.
+Later controllers came with an Ethernet adapter (supported with firmware 7+ and software 2+).
+See also [controller versions](/jhu-dvrk/sawIntuitiveResearchKit/wiki/Board-Versions).

 ## Exterior Connectors

 * One AC power connector, with on/off switch
 * One 156-pin connector (for the MTM, PSM, or ECM)
 * Two FireWire connectors